-For the applicant, the ESP services of CA generates DSC application form and submits it to CA to CA. Upon successful verification of source, DSC is issued by CA. The acceptance or rejection is depending on user authentication and consent.
+For the applicant, the ESP services provided by CA submit DSC application form and request to CA. Upon successful verification of source DSCs are issued by CA. The acceptance or rejection is depending on user authentication and consent.

 4.3.1 CA Actions during Certificate Issuance